Best Foods for PMS

-Fatigue, acne, mood swings, bloating, cramping – these symptoms are uncomfortably familiar for the more than 3 in 4 women who experience Premenstrual Syndrome (PMS).
-PMS is often dismissed as an inevitable inconvenience that comes with womanhood.
+Fatigue, acne, mood swings, bloating, cramping – these symptoms are uncomfortably familiar for many of those who experience Premenstrual Syndrome (PMS).
+PMS is often dismissed as an inevitable inconvenience that comes with menstruating.
 But, that isn’t the whole truth!
 These best foods for PMS can help support optimal health and contribute to a reduction in PMS symptoms.

 What Is PMS?

 PMS refers to recurring or cyclic symptoms, both physical and mental or emotional, that occur in the phase of a female’s biological cycle immediately before the onset of menstruation.
 There are more than 150 symptoms associated with PMS in medical literature.
 Some of the most common PMS complaints include: